 A preliminary investigation by the Israeli army into the killing of 13-year-old Abdel-Rahman Obeidallah near Aida refugee camp, north of the West Bank city of Bethlehem, on October 5, found his shooting a mistake.
 A senior army official said, "A Ruger bullet was fired and did not strike well," Ynetnews, an Israeli news website, reported.

-Badran’s death raised the number of killed Palestinian children from the West Bank, including East Jerusalem, and the Gaza Strip to 24 in 2016, all except one at the hands of Israeli forces.
+Badran’s death raised the number of killed Palestinian children from the West Bank, including East Jerusalem, and the Gaza Strip to 24 in 2016, all except three at the hands of Israeli forces.
 Eighteen of them allegedly carried out knife, gun, or car ramming attacks.

 The UN Office for the Coordination of Humanitarian Affairs (OCHA) reported more than 598 Palestinian children across the Occupied Palestinian Territory have sustained injuries so far this year.

 Accountability for shootings by Israeli forces remains extremely rare.
 Israeli authorities have rejected opening full and transparent investigations into most of the recent incidents.

 While the military police opened an official investigation into Obeidallah’s death in October last year, his father told DCIP on Tuesday that Israeli investigators neither spoke with him nor informed him of any outcome.